 2.)
 Determine whether a digital resource is available

 A large percentage of the archival and photograph collections as well as many art objects and rare books are available in digital form.
-A search conducted at www.lbi.org/digibaeck will return only results for items that have been digitized.
+Search results at search.cjh.org will include a link to the digitized materials if they exist.
+Alternatively, a search conducted at www.lbi.org/digibaeck will return only results for items that have been digitized.

 3.)
 Ask a Librarian or genealogist at the Center for Jewish History Online

 Visit ask.cjh.org to chat live with a librarian or Genealogist at the Center for Jewish History.
-CJH librarians can help you with basic inquiries about resources at each center partner.
+CJH librarians can help you with basic inquiries about resources at LBI and the other partner organizations of the CJH.

 Still haven’t found what you are looking for?